LuckyJimJD/Presentations/slides/EmploymentLaw.md

 ### Formal Equality

-The at-will presumption is supposed to work both ways: the employer is free to fire the employee, and the employee is free to quit, at any time without needing a good reason.
+The at-will presumption is supposed to work both ways:

+- The employer is free to fire the employee at any time without needing a good reason.
+- The employee is likewise free to quit at any time without needing a good reason.
 - No requirement that either party give advance notice.

 ***